josephbudd/cwt/README.md

 A **linux** morse code trainer.
 This application is probably close to being finished.
 I will be finished with the code when I'm convinced that I can use this application to learn to key.
 See the key service below.
 Also I probably want to tweek the practice and test results reporting.

+Another issue I have is the key sound generated for when the user copies.
+Apparently I've only  got it going out of the left speaker so I need to figure yout how to correct that.

 ## Credit where credit is due

 I downloaded the awesome goalsa package at https://github.com/cocoonlife/goalsa into the **cwt/mainprocess/goalsa/** folder.
 The code is beautifully written.
 I wish I would have taken the same approach with my own alsa code which I've given up on.
 Anyway, I slightly modified the code in the package's file **alsa.go**.
 My 2 mods allowed that package to build and made playing sound a little friendlier.